dhoward/react-rainbow/README.md

 # React Rainbow

 React Rainbow is a simple interactivity demo built in React.
+You can view it in action at http://react-rainbow.herokuapp.com/, or clone this repo and open the index.html file.
+It is built entirely of static assets, no server required.

 ### Javascript